jonasvinther/nomad-gtitops-operator/README.md

   key2: "value2"
 ```

-To replace a value for items in the variable files by an environment variable, use the prefix defined in `--var-env-prefix` which defaults to `env:`.
+To replace a value for items in the variable files by an environment variable, use the prefix defined in `--env-prefix` which defaults to `env:`.
 This allows you to safely store variables without exposing sensitive information.

 ```yaml